Philippus/elastic4s/README.md

 ###### 6.0.0 - Pre-release

 * HTTP Client should now be the first choice client.
 The TCP Client has been deprecated as it will be removed in version 7 of elasticsearch itself.
-See https://www.elastic.co/blog/elasticsearch-5-6-0-released
+See https://www.elastic.co/blog/elasticsearch-5-6-0-released.
+Specifically, _HTTP client will become the official way for Java applications to communicate with Elasticsearch, replacing the Transport Client, which will be removed in Elasticsearch 7.0._.
 * HTTP Client no longer has a dependency on the main elasticsearch jars - no more version clashes (netty!) and a hugely reduced footprint.
 * Any methods deprecated before version 5.0.0 have been removed.
 * Operations that accept an index and a type have been deprecated in favour of index only operations.
 This is because Elasticsearch plan to remove types in version 7, and in version 6 you are limited to a single type per index.
 See - https://www.elastic.co/blog/elasticsearch-6-0-0-alpha1-released